AhmedTamergithub/GenCV003/README.md

 # CV Generation Project

-This project contains implementations of DDPM (Denoising Diffusion Probabilistic Models) and VAE (Variational Autoencoder) for generative modeling, along with quantitative analysis.
+This project contains implementations of DDPM (Denoising Diffusion Probabilistic Models) and VAE (Variational Autoencoder) for generative modeling, along with quantitative  and qualitative analysis.

+## Project Report
+For a detailed report of this project, please view: [GenCV003_Report.pdf](GenCV003_Report.pdf)

 ## Running the Models